actboy168/jass2lua/ydwe-engine-english.md

 ```

 ####Runtime.handle_level (defaults to 2)
-Handle grade lua, there are currently three possible values: 0,1,2.
-When you are using 0,1,2, efficiency lua script will in turn reduce, but will in turn increase security.
+Handle level in lua, there are currently three possible values: 0,1,2.
+When you are using 0,1,2, lua script will in turn reduce efficiency, but in turn increase security.

-#####0: handle the direct use number, jass lua you can not understand the reference to the handle, the handle will not come to protect this by increasing the reference count
+#####0: handle is number in lua, jass can not understand the reference of the handle in lua, the handle will not be protected by increasing the reference count

 ######example